 "arx duo is one of the most impressive ensembles I have seen in years!
 Their musicianship, intelligence and superb performance is nothing but astounding.

 arx duo is not your average chamber experience."

 -Stacie Haneline, Executive Director, Omaha Chamber Music Society

 "Absolutely wonderful, graceful, and powerful.
 Apart from remarkable individual talents, arx duo connects in very special way.
 I hope they realize how rare that is."

-Aspiring to expand the genre of percussion chamber music through performing and creative collaboration, arx duo has been blazing a trail in the realm of contemporary music since their inception at the Yale School of Music in 2013.
-In these short years, the duo has performed and given educational clinics across three continents.
+Aspiring to expand the genre of percussion chamber music through performing and creative collaboration, arx duo has been blazing a trail in the realm of contemporary music since their inception at the Yale School of Music in 2014.
+Since then, the duo has performed and given educational clinics across three continents.

 Mari and Garrett both proudly endorse Adams Instruments, Pearl Drums, and Vic Firth Sticks and Mallets.